avatar-kaleb/kalebmckelvey-site/blog/why-i-choose-to-spend-hours-reading-fantasy-books-in-my-life.md

 The character of this young gentleman was one who cares deeply for those around him.
 He put others first and drove himself crazy at times doing so, because sometimes his efforts to protect others failed.

-A natural leader others look up to, Kaladin shows the importance of being gentle and tough as you take on the world that can sometimes feel against you.
+A natural leader others look up too, Kaladin shows the importance of being gentle and tough as you take on the world that can sometimes feel against you.

 **_Overall_**

 I'm absolutely impressed by the character development and the varying personalities that Brandon Sanderson gives us to relate to.
-There are many more I enjoyed learning about, like Lift, Szeth, and Renarin, but I'll spare those reflections from you :D.
+There are many more I enjoyed learning about, like Lift, Szeth, and Renarin, but I'll spare those reflections for you :D.

 #### Quotes